Kirosoft/DeepThought/README.md

 # Features

-* Code free AI agentic framework to orchestrate business flows in production
+* Code free Graph (DAG) AI agentic framework to orchestrate business flows in production
 * Fully deployable locally or at scale in the cloud
 * Serverless implementation
 * Agentic core supporting: